This blog has been updated with new information and industry trends.

 To start thinking about how to avoid pitfalls and start building a better team, let’s talk about what we’re actually trying to accomplish.
 Aside from socialization and getting some time away from the daily grind, team-building activities are aimed at enhancing communication and collaboration at work.
 This could mean more efficient meetings, improved problem solving or better interdepartmental collaboration.

 Better teamwork will involve improving the daily interactions that employees engage in when working together to carry out their jobs.
-That’s why the most effective team-building activities are the ones that involve real, or at least realistic, work tasks.
+In fact, successful sales reps are 10x more likely to use collaborative words like "us" and "we".
+That sort of mentality starts within your organization, and that’s why the most effective team-building activities are the ones that involve real, or at least realistic, work tasks.

 If you structure your team-building around the things your team should be doing anyway, there’s no need to draw artificial connections to unrelated games and events.
 Employees have been working together to solve real issues and can simply carry on.
 Here are 4 ways you can incorporate team-building strategies into the workday.